 Trusses help reduce the damage a roof can sustain.
 As the roof’s reinforcement, trusses give a strong and reliable cover to protect your household from the elements.

-Get in touch with Earl W. Johnston Roofing for all your roofing needs.
+Get in touch with Earl W. Johnston Roofing, LLC for all your roofing needs.
 We also offer roof cleaning.
 Call us today at (954) 989-7794 or contact us here.
 We can work with you in Weston and Coral Springs, Broward County, FL.